elasticio/api-docs/source/includes/_tenants.md

 attributes.links.documentation | no      | The URL which redirects to the documentation page attributes.customStylesheets[] | no      | Customer css stylesheets
 attributes.customScripts[] | no      | Customer js-scripts
 attributes.default_workspace_type | no      | The type of Workspaces which will be created in given Tenant.
 The value must be `full` or `limited`.
-If not specified, the attribute will be set to `full` after Tenant creation
+If not specified, the attribute will be set to `full`or `limited` depend on Tenant settings

 ###